-Philosopher based in Sydney interested in the contributions complexity science can make to helping answer questions in moral and political philosophy.
+Interested in how complexity science help answer questions in moral and political philosophy.

 Yeap, it's incredibly exciting.

 I see a few issues with it in this context, though.
 In the short-run, it will be prohibitively expensive for most of the world's population, and it doesn't solve for the device ownership necessity.